-After the year 2000 there was a spate of documentaries exposing the neo-Conservative media that had dominated Republican ‘White House pathway’ public relations strategy from Nixon to Bush II, among them ‘Outfoxed’, ‘Boogie Man’ and ‘Get Me Roger Stone’.
-Then 2016 happened, with Roger Ailes resigning in July and Donald Trump being elected in November.
+After the year 2000 there were a spate of documentaries exposing the neo-Conservative media that had dominated Republican ‘White House pathway’ public relations strategy from Nixon to Bush II, among them ‘Outfoxed’, ‘Boogie Man’ and ‘Get Me Roger Stone’.
+Then 2016 happened, with Roger Ailes resigning in July and Donald Trump elected in November.
 Then Ailes died in 2017.
 Then Harvey Weinstein and #MeToo happened, and the onscreen forays into this phenomenon proliferated even more.

 The real interest in the movie is arguably not even Ailes but his boss, the shadowy ‘Darth Vader’ of conservative news, Australian tycoon Rupert Murdoch of News Corp.
 The opening of ‘Bombshell’ with its intro into the functions of the different floors of News Corp’s tower in New York, including the NY Post, Fox News and the Wall Street Journal is as pure a distillation of political news media in the pre-Facebook era as you can get.